RobbieLD/tabby/readme.md

 ![Screen Shot](docs/screen-shot.png)

 ## Features
-- Stores all icons locally in local storage (so use smallish ones) so it cuts down on network requests for every new tab
+- Stores all icons locally in local storage (so use smallish ones) so it cuts down on network requests for every new tab.
-- Uses unsplash as the background
+- Uses unsplash as the background.
-- Add and remove icons for apps
+- Add and remove icons for apps.
-- Backgrounds urls are cached for an hour to avoid excess api usage
+- Backgrounds urls are cached for an hour to avoid excess api usage.
-- Settings menu allows you to manually refresh the background when ever you like
+- Settings menu allows you to manually refresh the background when ever you like.

 ## Installation
 This extension can be installed directly in firefox (and will have auto updates) from the release page on this repo.
 However it's not signed (as yet) from Mozilla so it can only be installed in the [Developer Release](https://www.mozilla.org/en-US/firefox/developer/) or other experimental releases once you've disabled the signing check by going to `about:config`, change `xpinstall.signatures.required` to `false`.